Kelowna, BC | Multiplex Resource Hub

 Why owners still hesitate

 Wildfire interface, a 6.4% vacancy rate, climate overheating rules, and the WUI realities that Lower Mainland builders do not face.
-Kelowna multiplex works — but the failure modes are different.
+Our PlexRank analysis of 11,389 MF1 lots found 25.9% return negative equity — see the data.

 What this hub does